jnp3/jnp3/README.md

+Creative professional working at the intersection of communications, video production and web development.

+<!--
 ### I'm Jonathan, currently learning how to craft great web stuff. 🤓

-<!--
 **jonapiron/jonapiron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: